nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-managing-translations.md

 The [default locale resolver](https://github.com/nuxeo/nuxeo-ui-elements/blob/maintenance-2.2.x/nuxeo-i18n.js#L47) (`XHRLocaleResolver`) loads translation files stored in the `i18n` folder, which has one English reference file, named `messages.json`, and several other files, one for each of the translations, following the pattern `messages-{language}.json`.
 Here, `language` is a code from Crowdin's list of [supported language codes](https://support.crowdin.com/api/language-codes/).
 Language is currently retrieved from the browser with the expression `navigator.language || navigator.userLanguage` and stored in the `window.nuxeo.I18n.language` global variable.
 The default translation function converts label IDs into messages, and it defaults to English if no language is specified.
 Labels are managed with [Crowdin](https://crowdin.com/project/nuxeo-web-ui).

 {{#> callout type='note' }}
-Web UI uses the same laguage as the web browser.
+Web UI uses the same language as the web browser.
 {{/callout}}

 ## Contributing Labels